Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 - Nasogastric (NG) fluids are a safe and effective method of maintaining hydration and correcting dehydration in most children, and are generally well tolerated in pre-school age children

-- Advantages over IV fluids include safety (less risk of electrolyte derangement), more rapid recovery from gastroenteritis, and the option to give nutritional fluids eg expressed breast milk (EBM) or formula
+- Advantages over IV fluids include safety, less risk of electrolyte derangement, more rapid recovery from gastroenteritis, and the option to give nutritional fluids eg expressed breast milk (EBM) or formula

 Assessment

-Indications for nasogastric fluids
+Indications for NG fluids:

-- Rehydration in the setting of gastrointestinal losses, or a period of sustained inadequate intake (see
+- Rehydration in the setting of gastrointestinal losses, or a period of sustained inadequate intake (see Dehydration to assess degree of dehydration)

 - Replacement of ongoing losses

-Contraindications for nasogastric fluids
+Contraindications to NG fluids

 - Child who is 'nil by mouth' or fasting

-- Possible bowel obstruction: Bilious vomiting, severe abdominal distension, ileus
+- Possible bowel obstruction: bilious vomiting, severe abdominal distension, ileus

-- Altered conscious state, or the critically unwell child
+- Altered conscious state, or other risk of aspiration

 - Facial trauma, suspected base of skull fracture